trdunsworth/DECCreport3/report_wk36.docx.md

 :::

 From this, since there are a small number of telecommunicators who have more than one call in the table above, there may not be any need for amerlioration.
-This, however, could be something that is included in the report template in order to monitor.
-Should a telecommunicator appear multiple times in this table over a period of time, additional training or mentoring may be called for.
+The number of calls an telecommunicators were both down from last week.

 ::: {.cell}